 Rhode Island for Offshore Wind

 Offshore wind presents an incredible opportunity for economic and environmental benefits in Rhode Island.
-The state’s offshore wind industry is expected to support thousands jobs, and leaders are optimistic that Rhode Island will be a national hub for offshore wind technology.
-Former Governor Raimondo pledged to attract $100 million in new research and development investment to Rhode Island.
-While the state has pursued several offshore wind projects, the state does not have specific offshore wind targets.
+The state’s offshore wind industry is expected to support thousands of jobs, and leaders are optimistic that Rhode Island will be a national hub for offshore wind technology.
+Former Gov. Gina Raimondo pledged to attract $100 million in new research and development investment to Rhode Island

 Procurements to date: